Employees can take time off work if they are ill. They need to give their employer proof if they are ill for more than 7 days.

 Fit notes and proof of sickness

-Employers can take a copy of the fit note.
+Employees can take a copy of the fit note.
 The employee should keep the original.

 When they return to work, their employer can ask them to confirm they have been off sick.
-This is called self-certification.
+This is called 'self certification'.
 The employer and employee will agree on how the employee should do this.
 They might need to fill in a form or send details of their sick leave by email.

 Sick leave and holiday